Help with Apple HomeKit

 Can I control my Bosch Smart Home System with Siri?

 You don't want to open an app every time you just want to turn on your Bosch Smart Plug?
 Siri knows your Bosch Smart Home devices and their status.
 So you can ask Siri to switch the adapter on or off, lower the blinds or check that the windows and doors are closed.
 Siri also suggests scenes based on your routines.
+Please note that deactivating the alarm system by voice command is not possible for security reasons.

 Can I integrate multiple Smart Home Controller into my Apple HomeKit?